 Breast augmentation offers the unique opportunity to transform your breast size, volume, and shape, resulting in a flattering new you.
 This procedure involves using breast implants to increase the size of your breasts and to restore breast volume that may have been reduced because of pregnancy, general aging or weight loss.
 Call today to schedule your consultation with Dr. Paul A. Watterson.
 Dr. Watterson is proud to offer patients in Draper, Salt Lake City, Sandy, South Jordan, and the entire Wasatch Front, the latest in breast augmentation and care.

 While many women are interested in breast augmentation, for a variety or reasons, not every woman is a viable candidate.
-At Watterson Plastic Surgery we are zealous both for effective procedures and for patient safety, which means we carefully screen our patients to ensure they are a good fit for breast augmentation in a one-on-one consultation with our renowned plastic surgeons.
+At Watterson Plastic Surgery we are zealous both for effective procedures and for patient safety, which means we carefully screen our patients to ensure they are a good fit for breast augmentation in a one-on-one consultation.

 The patients who make good breast augmentation candidates are: